-RenovictionsTO asks tenants to anonymously report their landlords to help us document the scale of these practices, expose landlords, and share tenant stories.
+RenovictionsTO is a volunteer-run project that asks tenants to anonymously report their landlords to help document these practices and that seeks to give tenants the tools and information they need to organize and fight back.
 The data we collect is shared on our site.
-Learn more here.